seandepagnier/weatherfax_pi/Frontend2.md

 # FRONTEND 2  v1.0.124

-GOAL: Assist plugin developers to convert their plugins to the Plugin Manager system which
+GOAL: Assist plugin developers to convert their plugins to the Plugin Manager system which:
 1. Uses tarballs and metadata.xml files to store the necessary files and provide information.
-1. Deployed directly to Cloudsmith repositories
+1. Deploys directly to Cloudsmith repositories (or another location)
-1. That are accessed by OpenCPN Plugin Manager
+1. Files are accessed by OpenCPN Plugin Manager
-1. Via Options > Plugins > Plugin Manager Catalogs "master" and "beta" url in the metadata files
+1. Installed via options > Plugins > Plugin Manager Catalogs "master" and "beta" url in the metadata files
-1. during installation.
+1. During installation.
 We call this configuration "Frontend 2".
 This version is easier to configure.
 "Frontend 1" can be found in the current versions of Oesenc_pi and Vdr_pi.